byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<sarang>** The real downside in a March/Sept is the blockchain size
 **\<thrmo>** Maxithi, **\<sarang>** So to move this talk forward... really the question is between (a) doing March and then BP when it's ready, (b) doing no fork until BP is ready, or (c) doing March and waiting on BP until Sept
 **\<sarang>** if that's something you care about
-**\<pebx>** i somehow miss smooth, moneromoo and fluffypony in this discussion... i know, i have been late today but what's their opinion?
+**\<pebx>** i somehow miss smooth, byterubmoo and fluffypony in this discussion... i know, i have been late today but what's their opinion?
 **\<suraeNoether>** fluffypony is in Miami right now iirc, so he's probably sleeping on a pile of money and hookers
 **\<endogenic>** sarang: without bps coming along we wouldnt hve been able to avoid that
 **\<Maxithi>** thrmo Thx